Climate Change

 Early colonisation of high arctic substrates exposed by glacier retreat.

-These will be returned to the UK for chemical and microbiological analysis: the latter will focus on the distribution of major functional groups of soil microbes, using Biolog, MicroResp(TM) and TRFLP methods.
-Data from these analyses will be combined with geographic distributions of macroscopic species within a GIS to provide a comprehensive picture of the early biological colonisation and carbon accumulation potential of high Arctic substrates exposed by glacier retreat.
+Systematic soil sampling covered the survey area, and samples were returned to the UK for chemical and microbiological analysis.
+The latter focused on the distribution of major functional groups of soil microbes using Biolog, MicroResp(TM), and TRFLP methods.
+Combining data from these analyses with geographic distributions within a GIS provided a comprehensive understanding of early biological colonization and carbon accumulation potential in high Arctic substrates exposed by glacier retreat.

 Project Gallery